Moving Insurance: Does Homeowners Insurance Protect You?

 The law requires shipping companies to provide their moving insurance details and additional documentation about coverage.
 Next, call your insurer to find out if your policy provides coverage for your car when it's transported.
 Also, find out if you must provide them with any paperwork verifying this shipment.
 Make sure to get all quotes in writing.

 Customers' Bill of Rights during the Moving Process

-The Federal Motor Carrier Safety Administration (FMCSA) regulates moving companies.
+The Federal Motor Carrier Safety Administration (FMCSA) regulates moving companies and the coverage they provide.
 Their statutes define consumers' rights and movers' responsibilities.
 This organization requires professional movers to list valuations in their estimates and Bills of Lading (contracts).
 As a customer, you have several responsibilities to yourself and your moving company.
 These include:

-Be available at the time of the pickup and delivery of your load.
+Being available at the time of the pickup and delivery of your load.
 If you can't be there, someone should be there to represent you and act on your behalf.

-Notify the mover quickly if something has changed about your shipment (such as the move dates or additional items).
+Notifying the mover quickly if something has changed about your shipment (such as the move dates or additional items).